kennyhe/paper/README.md

 I did this research independently in Summer 2013.

 2. Refine search engine results with patterns
+A study and implementation of "pattern based search".
+Firstly check whether the keyword matches certain patterns.
+If yes, then carry out the search based on that pattern and optimize the searching results, highlight the most possible results wanted by end users.
+Google, Baidu provided the similiar solutions since late 2013.
+I did this study and implementation independently in Fall 2013.

+3. Tencent Multimedia Ads pCTR Challenge on ICME2014 Solve a contest problem in ICME2014 about predicting the pCTR (click-through rate) of multimedia advertisements of Tencent (the biggest Internet content and service provider in China, operator of QQ and wechat).
+In this project, I will use the machine learning knowledge to analyze the training data, and then try to predict the pCTR of the testing data.

 3. Optimizating the I/O module of OS to extend the life of the